aws/eks-distro/docs/contents/community/contributing.md

 greatly value feedback and contributions from our community.

-Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.
+Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to respond to your bug report or contribution effectively.

 ## Reporting Bugs/Feature Requests